thusser/pyFU/README.md

         'yaml': {'path':None,'default':None, 'flg':'-y','type':str,'help':'global YAML configuration file for parameters'}
                 }
 ```
 The "path" key in each dictionary refers to the position of the dictionary entry in the pyFU configuration dictionary.
-Here, e.g., the 'path':'blah:' entry for the "outfile" key means that the global configuration dictionary is expected to have a sub-directory with the key "blah", indicated by the colon in the string "blah:"; if the colon were missing, then "blah" would be a keyed value instead); this syntax enable the connection of all command line arguments to values anywhere within the pyFU configuration dictionary; note that the "verbose" dictionary indicates that the command line argument is not represented in the pyFU configuration dictionary - the path is None;
+Here, e.g., the 'path':'blah:' entry for the "outfiles" key means that the global configuration dictionary is expected to have a sub-directory with the key "blah", indicated by the colon in the string "blah:"; if the colon were missing, then "blah" would be a keyed value instead); this syntax enable the connection of all command line arguments to values anywhere within the pyFU configuration dictionary; note that the "verbose" dictionary indicates that the command line argument is not represented in the pyFU configuration dictionary - the path is None;
 - the configuration dictionary is then passed to **parse_arguments()**, which returns the command line arguments (like argparse.ArgumentParser.parse_args()) and the parsed configuration dictionary (many default values are set in defaults.py); e.g.
 ```
         args,cfg = parse_arguments (arguments, readme=README)